|IAGARB Registration Procedure

-Please use the IAGARB Shearing Certificate provided by clicking on this link:
+Please use the IAGARB SHEARING CERTIFICATE provided by clicking on the link.

 You should be able to fill out and sign this form online if you prefer.

-The shearing certificates are also in Yahoo Groups files for you to print out.
+The shearing certificates are also posted under Files on our IAGARB Facebook page for you to print out.
 Shearing certificates are needed to verify that a rabbit was shorn no earlier than 91 days prior to judging for registration.
 Please designate whether this is a testing for Registration or a Wool Test.

 The fact that a rabbit has been shorn 90/91 days prior to testing must be verified.
 The most enjoyable way is to attend a shearing party with other IAGARB members, who can sign your certificate.
 A practicing veterinarian may also sign for you.
 A third option is to certify via SKYPE or FaceTime.
 This requires prior arrangements with the Registrar.

 3. A completed IAGARB pedigree and two copies will also be available at that time of testing.